dannisonarias/Ruby_on_Rails_Rest-Client/README.md

 >Representational State Transfer (REST) is an architectural style for web-based ?communication that permits clients to talk to servers in a unique fashion.
 In particular, REST represents resources within a given server as uniform resource identifiers (URIs), simplifying the implementation of REST architectures on the Hypertext Transport Protocol (HTTP).

 ### The Use of rest-client in combination with nokogiri to get and parse data from raw url
+In this application the user gets to select the search engine "Google" or "Bing" Search for a string and then receive an array with the links corresponding to the query.
 ###### Instructions to get up and running
 1. clone repository
 2. Make sure that you’ve got nokogiri installed,